 The Azores are a group of 9 volcanic islands that are out in the Atlantic Ocean to the west of Portugal.
 São Miguel is the largest and most popular island in the Azores.
 It’s nicknamed the “Green Island”.
 In the Azores, tourists flock to the hot springs, towns, and for an afternoon spent whale watching.

 Often called the “Floating Garden of the Atlantic”, this island off the coast of Portugal is considered to be one of the nation’s popular destinations.
 Madeira island sits out in the Atlantic Ocean and is touted for its Orchid Garden and Laurissilva Forest.
 Beaches and the capital of Funchal are also major hotspots, which highlight the islands history and culture.

 Get Out and Go

-While Portugal may not be as popular a destination as other countries that are located in the interior of Europe that doesn’t mean that it should be skipped.
+While Portugal may not be as popular a destination as other countries located in the interior of Europe, that doesn’t mean it should be skipped.
 With slightly less tourism than its neighbors, Portugal gives travelers the chance to experience European opulence without the massive crowds.

 Here, history has been well recorded and it dots the epic landscapes.
 So you get a complete vacation package filled with culture and beauty in Portugal.